How to upgrade your Mac with an SSD

 How to fit a new MacBook Pro SSD

 Okay, let’s get down to business.
 SSD aside, here’s what you’ll need to fit your new hard drive:

 Torx T6 screwdriver

 Step 1: Format the SSD

-Cloning the hard drive can be done with a tool such as SuperDuper! or Carbon Copy Cleaner, or with Apple’s own Disk Utility program.
+Cloning the hard drive can be done with a tool like SuperDuper! or Carbon Copy Cleaner or with Apple’s own Disk Utility program.
 Here’s how to do it with the latter:

 - Connect the SSD to your Mac using the SATA-to-USB cable.

 - Go to Applications > Utilities and open the Disk Utility.

 - Click on the SSD icon, followed by the Partition tab and select "Partition 1" from the Partition Layout.